DrizztDuncan/my-project/README.md

 ## **Design**

 The design of this portfolio site is focused on creating a clean and intuitive user interface that highlights my projects and experience.
 The color scheme is a combination of dark blues and light yellow, which creates a sense of universe throughout the site.

-The layout is designed to be responsive and adaptable, ensuring that the site looks great on any device or screen size.
+Layout is designed to be responsive and adaptable, ensuring that the site looks great on any device or screen size.

+## Tech stacks

+1. Vite: A local development server written by Evan You and used by default by the Vue project templates.
+It has support for TypeScript and JSX.
+2. Three.js: A cross-browser JavaScript library and application programming interface used to create and display animated 3D computer graphics in a web browser using WebGL.

 ## Three.js